wise-bit/Interviews-01-31-2020/README.md

 4. Go to the Outreach-Interviews\candidate-questions\client-questions\src\nasa\keys file and insert your key as a string.
 Make sure changes on this file are **ABSOLUTELY NOT** commited to keep your api key private

 # Programming Question
-- Under the src\nasa folder of the project, you will see that there is a class called DailyImage that allows users to get the Astronomy Picture Of The Day info from the Nasa api.
+- Under the Nasa-Test\src\nasa folder of the project, you will see that there is a class called DailyImage that allows users to get the Astronomy Picture Of The Day info from the Nasa api.
-- In the src\index.ts file, you will see that a get endpoint has been setup for /daily, that allows the user to get the daily image by using the DailyImage class.
+- In the Nasa-Test\src\index.ts file, you will see that a get endpoint has been setup for /daily, that allows the user to get the daily image by using the DailyImage class.
 - Using a similar project structure create a new endpoint /timeline that accepts a GET request with a dates parameter (You may use any existing methods in your implementation. )
 - For each of the dates in the parameter, fetch the Astronomy Picture Of The Day from the nasa daily image api.
 You will then need to order this list chronologically with the most recent picture first.